Un gallo con muchos huevos: Accolades

 In 2016 the film won the Luminus Awards for Best Animated Film and Best Advertising Campaign for a Mexican Film.

 Sequels

 The fourth film, titled Un rescate de huevitos (formerly Huevitos en fuga), focuses on protagonists Toto and Di which they must rescue their inexperienced but cute egg children after being taken from a collector and being sold in Africa for food.
-Originally slated for release in 2019 and then August 2020, the film has been delayed due to the COVID-19 pandemic until it was finally released in August 2021.
+Originally slated for release in 2019 and then August 2020, the film had been delayed due to the COVID-19 pandemic until it was finally released in August 2021.

-The fifth and final film, titled Huevitos congelados, will feature a new antagonist, a pirate, who hates Toto and wants to do anything to stop his life.
-Miguel Rodarte, in which the film is his first voice-acting role, and Arath de la Torre have joined the film's voice cast.
-It will be released in 2022.
+The fifth and final film, titled Huevitos congelados, was released on 14 December 2022.
+It focused on Toto and family reuniting a baby polar bear in the South Pole.
+Miguel Rodarte, in his first voice-acting role, and Arath de la Torre have joined the film's voice cast.